VToegel/MediaPlugin/README.md

 ### Key Differences in this Fork

 1. Only iOS and Android supported.
-2. iOS Image Metadata code is simplified (legacy functions removed)
-3. iOS now uses PHPicker library for multi-image support instead of ELC (ongoing, only basic implementation so far)
+2. iOS 14+ uses PHPicker library for multi-image support instead of the 10+ year old ELC code (RIP).
-4. Android is forced to open Google image gallery (some image galleries do not support multi-picking)
+3. Android is forced to open Google image gallery (some image galleries do not support multi-picking)

 ### Setup
 * Download and build src/Media.Plugin into your own project.
 No plans to distribute this fork via Nuget or elsewhere.